 This is how rose gold stacks up against other popular metals.

 As mentioned above, rose gold will not tarnish.
 In fact, over time rose gold develops something called patina, an outer layer that forms naturally due to the copper within the rose gold alloy.
 Patina is highly sought after in the jewelry world and will not damage your rose gold pieces and accessories as it can be easily removed with a quick polish or cleaning session.
-To care for rose gold jewelry, be mindful to prevent exposing it to hard knocks and blows and occasionally clean it using water and soap or a soft cotton cloth.
+To care for rose gold jewelry, be mindful to prevent exposing it to hard knocks and blows, like any gold jewelry, have an understanding of how to clean rose gold jewelry by using water and soap or a soft cotton cloth.

 White gold is a mixed alloy that typically contains around 75% gold and 25% nickel and zinc.
 White gold is sensitive to labor-intensive activities especially those that require chemicals.
 Keep this metal far away from chlorine-based detergents as they can easily damage white gold jewelry.
 To clean, create a cleaning solution using warm water and dish soap and let the item soak for 20-30 minutes.